Food labels: black and white boxes and text that only scientists can understand. Right?

 1. Serving Size / Servings per Container

 The serving size is one of the most important parts when reading food labels.
 Companies like to make the serving size as small as realistically possible so that a quick glance at the food label might make the food seem healthier.
-For example, you might look at a candy bar and say, “Hey, 200 calories isn’t so bad”—but really, that 200 calories applies to half the bar and not the whole thing (and really, who only eats half a candy bar?).
+For example, you might look at a candy bar and say, “Hey, 200 calories isn’t so bad”—but really, that 200 calories apply to half the bar and not the whole thing (and really, who only eats half a candy bar?).

 If you don’t know how much food the nutrition label is describing, you can’t use it to your advantage.